-It is important to know about the work environment regulations, so that you know how to perform certain work tasks in a way that prevents mental or physical injury or illness.
+It is important to know about the work environment regulations, so that you know how to perform certain work tasks in a way that prevents mental or physical injury or sickness.

 Certain regulations may concern you if you are under 18, if you for example work in a warehouse and must lift heavy objects.
-There are also work tasks that are prohibited for young people under 18, For example you may not work nights, nor may you work more than 8 hours a day or 40 hours a week.
+Some work tasks are prohibited for young people under 18, For example, if you are under 18, you may not work nights, nor may you work more than 8 hours a day or 40 hours a week.

 Right to holiday pay

-If your work is undeclared, you are not employed, and you are not formally working at the workplace.
+If your work is undeclared, you are not an employee, and you are not formally working at the workplace.
 If anything happens while you are at work, you are not covered by any insurance.

 You should always demand a salary slip that shows both your gross salary, i.e. the salary before tax, and your net salary that you receive after you have paid tax.
 Your salary slip is proof that tax has been deducted from your salary.

-Nordic or EU citizens aged between 18 and 30 may apply for a summer job through Nordjobb, which arranges both accommodation and jobs for young people in another Nordic country.
+If you are a Nordic or EU citizen aged between 18 and 30 may apply for a summer job through Nordjobb, which arranges both work and accommodation for young people in the Nordic countries.

 If you have any questions, please fill in our contact form.